 \subsection{Mocks and covariance matrix}

-We generate 1,000 correlated simulations for the density, ARF and CMB lensing fields in order to compute the covariance matrices and test the analysis pipeline.
-Our mock fields are created using the theoretical angular power spectra as input for the \texttt{healpy.synalm} function.
+We generated 1,000 correlated simulations for the density, ARFs, and CMB lensing fields to compute the covariance matrices and test the analysis pipeline.
+Our mock fields were created using the theoretical angular power spectra as inputs for the \texttt{healpy.synalm} function.
 The procedure for simulating $N$ correlated fields is described in \cite{Giannantonio_2008} and internally implemented in the \texttt{healpy.synalm} function.
-The $a_{\ell m}$ are then converted to maps with the \texttt{healpy.alm2map} function.
+The $a_{\ell m}$ were then converted to maps with the \texttt{healpy.alm2map} function.

-In our case, we will have $N = 5$ fields: density and ARF for the two Quaia redshift bins and CMB lensing, that are generated from $N (N+1)/2 = 15$ input auto and cross-correlations between the 5 fields.
+In our case, we considered $N = 5$ fields: the density field and the ARFs for the two Quaia redshift bins, as well as CMB lensing.
+These are generated from the $N (N+1)/2 = 15$ input auto- and cross-correlations between the five fields.
 To generate realistic covariance matrices, we implemented a correction in the autocorrelation power spectra $C_\ell^{gg}$ and $C_\ell^{zz}$ to account for the excess of measured power at the lower multipoles in the real data compared to the theory model due to potential systematics.
-This correction is applied only to generate mocks that reproduce the real data measurements and finally obtain the covariance matrix.
-The implementation is done with the following power law parameterization of the measured power spectra:
+This correction was applied only to generate mocks that reproduce the real data measurements and derive the covariance matrix.
+The implementation was done using the following power-law parameterization of the measured power spectra:

 where $\ell_0$ and $\beta$ are free parameters determined from the data.
-By fitting with a least squares method the data to Eq.~\ref{eq:sys}, we obtain the $\ell_0$ and $\beta$ parameters listed in Tab~\ref{tab:fit}, for each one of the redshift bins and fiducial bias models.
-We represent in Fig.~\ref{fig:auto} the comparison between the data and the theoretical model after applying this correction.
+By fitting with a least squares method the data to Eq.~\ref{eq:sys}, we obtained the $\ell_0$ and $\beta$ parameters listed in Table~\ref{tab:fit} for each of the redshift bins and fiducial bias models.
+We compare in Fig.~\ref{fig:auto} the data and the theoretical model after applying this correction.